pwned4ever2/aurorafilza/README.md

 please follow him on twitter
 https://twitter.com/_bplank

-You can download the new version in releases
+You can download the new version in Releases

 Remember!
 Download v1.2

 The Aurora Team